Our Story

 Patty Russart

-Patty works for ToolBank USA as the CEO and lives in South Carolina
+Patty previously worked for ToolBank USA as the CEO and lives in South Carolina.

 What drew you to Windy City ToolBank?
-I am the CEO of ToolBank USA and I am excited to play a role in establishing the Windy City Toolbank.
+I was the CEO of ToolBank USA and I am excited to play a role in establishing the Windy City Toolbank.

 What excites you about WCTB?
 ToolBank is a unique nonprofit that will serve the Chicago area very well.
 And I can’t wait for more people and groups to learn about it, utilize the resources and they realize they can’t live without a ToolBank!